 Content demand, variety and ability to create and share—and re-share—is easier than ever.
 And it’s never been more important in the business buyer’s journey.
 Protect the 99% of time you spend crafting your work and drive business growth with the genius that comes from it.
 Protect your content from plagiarism perils.
 And stay out of DMCA jail.

-Portions of this article appear in Graphic Arts Magazine, with permission
+Portions of this article were published in Graphic Arts Magazine, with permission